Skip to Content

 One of the Akumal turtles coming up for air during our Akumal snorkeling adventure

 In the blue-green haze, a black silhouette emerges in the distance.
 Swimming closer, the clear form of a green sea turtle begins to take shape.
 The goal of our self-guided Akumal snorkeling adventure was to encounter these graceful creatures in the wild.
-The Akumal turtles did not disappoint and it was the highlight of our trip to Mexico.
+The turtles did not disappoint and it was the highlight of our trip to Mexico.

 While planning our trip to Mexico, we’d heard about swimming with turtles in Akumal and that it could be done in the wild for FREE!
 But we also saw a lot of pricey tours being offered.
 And there was a lot of conflicting information about what was actually happening in Akumal Bay.

-Note: This article is updated and current as of January 2023.
+Note: This article is updated and current as of June 2024.
 The situation changes frequently, so check back for updates.

 People under palm trees on Akumal beach Mexico